getify/You-Dont-Know-JS/scope-closures/ch3.md

 };
 ```

 We know `askQuestion` ends up in the outer scope.
 But what about the `ofTheTeacher` identifier?
 For formal `function` declarations, the name identifier ends up in the outer/enclosing scope, so it may be reasonable to assume that's the case here.
-But it's not.

-`ofTheTeacher` is declared as an identifier **inside the function itself**:
+But `ofTheTeacher` is declared as an identifier **inside the function itself**:

 ```js
 var askQuestion = function ofTheTeacher() {